July 07, 2021

 - In case an anomaly is detected, the system estimates the degree of deviation and its risk level and sends alerts to security officers in real time

-The functioning of UEBA systems is based on two main components: a system for user activity monitoring and data recording and an AI system.
+The functioning of UEBA systems is based on two main components: a system for user activity monitoring and data recording (such as Windows, Linux, Citrix monitoring software) and an AI system.
 Data is collected on various behavioral factors, from websites visited to typically used applications and typing rhythms.

 UEBA systems don’t consider all anomalies as risky, since employees may change behavior due to reasons like optimizing routine processes or getting new responsibilities.
 Also, there may be periods of unusual activity when people need to finalize annual reports or check on arrangements before going on vacation, for example.